 2) Rode Podcaster USB Dynamic Microphone

-Rode’s “Podcaster” USB mic deserve its name, as it’s a premium USB mic that designed for podcasting.
+Rode’s “Podcaster” USB mic deserves its name, as it’s a premium USB mic that designed for podcasting.
 It’s a dynamic mic that more suitable for spoken tasks such as podcasting, voice calls, and voiceovers.

 Like NT-USB model, it converts the analog sound signal to a digital stream and then amplifies the audio signal via its internal built-in A/D converter and pre-amp.